 Mandy released her first full-length album, “Kindling,” in March 2016.
 Following that success, she released a light-hearted four-song ukulele EP called “Aria” in June of the same year.
 After a heart-wrenching breakup, Mandy composed a seven-song EP called “Enough,” which she recorded, produced, and performed all on her own as a tribute to the love that she had lost.
 This project came out in January 2017.
 After spending a summer interning in Nashville, Tennessee, Mandy recorded her first professional EP, “Now & Then” in the city.
 This EP was released in December 2017, with subsequent remixes and acoustic versions following the next year.

 Currently living in Louisville, KY, Mandy continues to perform in writer’s rounds and shows around both Louisville and Nashville with her newly-formed band.
-She is working on three new singles based around the idea of “letting go” that will be released in 2019.
+Her newest project consists of three singles about the idea of “letting go,” released in summer 2019.